Utility and energy bill assistance programs in Maine.

 Central Maine Power - Various other resources and services are administered by this utility company.
 Low income families, seniors, disabled, and unemployed may qualify for payment plans, weatherization, or other emergency and crisis grants.
 Read more on assistance from Central Maine Power.

 Emergency Charitable Assistance – A charity type organization in Maine to help with utility and heating bills is Maine Sea Coast Mission.
 The agency can provide emergency assistance and financial aid for paying heat, electricity, free food, groceries and other emergency circumstances for island and coastal communities from mid- to Downeast coastal Maine.
-Call 1-866-207-4010.
-Click here for more information on LIHEAP.
+Call 1-866-207-4010 or (207) 288-5097.
+Click here for more information on LIHEAP that is offered nationwide.

 Government programs and financial aid - Low income families, seniors, and those faced with poverty can apply for programs from the state of Maine and the federal government.
 Cash grants are provided from LIHEAP, and funds can go to paying heating and gas bills during the winter.
 Or apply for free energy conservation and efficiency resources from weatherization.
 More information on low income Maine energy bill assistance.